1. Hobbies & Games

 Why the Job Can Be Great

-Many jobs found at casino resorts are entry-level, and workers that prove themselves often move on to better jobs.
-However, there are plenty of casinos that hire and train their own cocktail servers and don't demand previous experience.
-Much like a casino dealer who is hired and immediately trained to work on the casino floor, many cocktail waitresses find the pay to be sufficient to keep them coming back each day without any thoughts of training for another job.
+Many jobs found at casino resorts are entry-level, and workers that prove themselves can move on to better jobs.
+However, there are plenty of casinos that hire and train their cocktail servers and don't demand previous experience.
+Much like a casino dealer who is hired and trained to work on the casino floor, many cocktail waitresses find the pay to be sufficient to keep them coming back each day without any thoughts of training for another job.

 And, like casino dealer jobs, the supervisor jobs usually pay less than the income earned by their underlings.
-Yes, dealers and cocktail servers usually make more than their bosses.
+Yes, dealers and cocktail servers often make more than their bosses.
 Want to know why?
 Because of tips.

 Pay Scale

-Pay scales vary greatly from region to region and even from casino to casino.
+Pay scales vary widely from region to region and even from casino to casino.
 A small casino may not have as good a benefits package as a larger property, but since most casinos pay all tip-earning employees close to minimum wage, it's the quality of service and the number of players that influences tip rates.

 Free Drinks

-Income levels can vary here too, because in the long run, quality service gets noticed and rewarded the most.
-However, serving drinks that must be paid for can reduce the number of drinks served during a shift because the server is making change, not just taking orders and bagging tips.
+Income levels can vary here too, because, in the long run, quality service gets noticed and rewarded the most.
+However, serving drinks that must be paid for can reduce the number of drinks served during a shift because the server is making a change, not just taking orders and bagging tips.

 The Work Load

-The work load in any food service job can be brutal.
+The workload in any food service job can be brutal.
 Cocktail waitresses may not work as hard as a coin loader, but it's not easy work.
 Imagine carrying a heavy tray of drinks all night long!
 And that's the easy part.

 Cocktail waitresses are expected to take orders, clean the ashtrays, pick-up empty bottles and glasses, give directions, smile, look glamorous, know the players as well as the bosses, and manage to get back to the bar without forgetting anything.